Ddm140207/netflix-90s-movie-analysis.py/README.md

 🎬 **Netflix 90s Movie Analysis**
 A data-driven exploration of movie trends on Netflix, focusing on 1990s releases.
-This project analyzes patterns in movie durations — particularly short action films from that decade — using Python, Pandas, and Matplotlib for data visualization.
+This project analyzes patterns in movies of the nineties using Python, Pandas, and Matplotlib for data visualization.

 ---